KatjaGlassConsulting/ApprovalBundle/README.md

 - the Plugin as located in the `main` branch, supports the version 2 of Kimai
 - Version 1 support is available in the branch [bundle_for_kimai_v1](https://github.com/KatjaGlassConsulting/ApprovalBundle/tree/bundle_for_kimai_v1).
+- the Plugin for Kimai2 does not support the vacation/holiday bundle, this is only supported for Kimai1 as the bundle is working differently for Kimai1 and Kimai2.

 For now new updates will be implemented in Version 1 and then migrated to Version 2 later on - major updates are not expected.